 It was a fun program with an important question and a conversation about Hallmark movies.
 Three years ago callers responded to a pointed question—and Nate McMillan revealed a startling truth on the air.
 It all began with a listener who wrote and said, “The Hallmark movies raise the bar on intimacy in families.”
 Are you addicted to the happy conclusions of those films?
 Don’t miss Chris Fabry Live.

-Nate McMillan is creator and host of the Christian comedy podcast Laugh on Track.
-He has served as a producer for Moody Radio and an adjunct instructor in Moody Bible Institute's communications department.
+Nate McMillan is creator and host of the Christian comedy podcast Laugh on Track and a writer for The Babylon Bee, a Christian satire site.
+He is an adjunct instructor in Moody Bible Institute's communications department and has served as a producer for Moody Radio.
 He and his wife, Tricia, live in the suburbs of Chicago with their three young children.

 Chris Fabry is the host of Chris Fabry Live, one hour of spiritual encouragement from his backyard radio fence.
 The program challenges listeners to think biblically about their spiritual journeys.
 Chris is also the author of the Christy Award-winning novel Dogwood, June Bug, ECPA Christian Book Award-winner (Fiction) Almost Heaven, Not in the Heart and Borders of the Heart.
 He and his family live near Tucson, Ariz.